Top 10 Configuration Management Best Practices for 2026

 Actionable Implementation Steps

-• Select the Right Tool: Choose a repository that fits your ecosystem and the type of configuration data.
+• Select the Right Tool: Pick a repository that matches your data type and existing setup.

-• For Sensitive Data: A secrets management tool like HashiCorp Vault, AWS Secrets Manager, or Azure Key Vault for API keys, passwords, and certificates.
+• For Sensitive Data: Store API keys, passwords, and certificates in a secrets management tool such as HashiCorp Vault, AWS Secrets Manager, or Azure Key Vault.

-• Enforce Access Control and Auditability: Implement strict Role-Based Access Control (RBAC) to manage who can view and modify configuration data.
-All changes should be auditable, with clear records of who made what change and when.
-This is vital for security compliance (e.g., CompTIA Security+ objectives).
+• Enforce Access Control and Auditability: Set up strict Role-Based Access Control (RBAC) to limit who can modify configuration data.
+Every change must be recorded so you know who changed what and when it happened.
+Visibility here is required for many security standards, including those in CompTIA Security+ SY0-701 (verify current exam codes on the vendor site).

 Common Pitfalls and How to Avoid Them